tbanel/uniline/docs/index.md

     ;; or    "uniline-core.elc"
     ;; or    "uniline-core.eln"

-You should prefer the byte-compiled or native-compiles forms over the interpreted form, because there are a lot of optimizations performed at compile time.
+You should prefer the byte-compiled or native-compiled forms over the interpreted forms, because there are a lot of optimizations performed at compile time.

 You may want to give `uniline-mode` a key-binding. `use-package`